JerryGCDing/JerryGCDing.github.io/_posts/2024-10-13-cost-vol-meets-trx.md

 Reflecting on this process, it's an exhaustive search method that iterates through all possible disparities where some camera parameters and training data-specific settings are inevitably being hardcoded into the model during the training process, leading to issues for model generalizability and computation efficiency.
-But because of the nature of convolution architecture being good at handling spatial and volumetric data representations, such approach shows impressive performances in depth estimation and reconstruction.
+But because of the nature of convolution architecture being good at handling structured data representations, such approach shows impressive performances in depth estimation and reconstruction.

 ## Cost Volume meets Transformer